ByLaws of Carteret County Democratic Women

 b) Serve as a member of the Constitution and Bylaws Committee

-c) Parliamentarian will review the bylaws yearly.
-Serve as a member of the Grievance Committee.
+c) Parliamentarians will review the bylaws yearly.
+Serve as a member of the

 9) The Historian shall: